Chessiie/Chessiie/README.md

 <ul>
 ✅ Web Security & Mobile Security
 ✅ Secure Software Development & DevSecOps
-✅ Offensive Security & Ethical Hacking
+✅ Offensive Security
-✅ AI & Machine Learning in Cybersecurity
+✅ AI in Cybersecurity
 </ul>

 You can reach me at 👇